 In case of emergencies (e.g. a problem at the charging station), contact us by phone at 0800 2 335 335.
 You can contact our customer service from 8:00 to 18:00 Monday to Friday (excluding public holidays).

 1. General information about Vattenfall InCharge

 Vattenfall InCharge is Vattenfall's brand for electromobility in central Europe.
 In our northern markets the brand is simply called InCharge.

 - What is Vattenfall InCharge for?

 Vattenfall's vision is a life without fossil fuels within a generation.
-The move from internal combustion engines to electric mobility is a significant step towards this.
-Vattenfall InCharge is helping to establish electric driving both in Germany and beyond its borders.
+The move from internal combustion engines to electromobility is a significant step towards this vision.
+Vattenfall InCharge helps establish electric driving in Germany and beyond its borders.
 Together with reliable parters from the field of electromobility, Vattenfall InCharge is constantly expanding its charging network across Europe.
-We are setting up charging infrastructure wherever it is needed: at home, at business premises and on the go.
-For convenient electric charging without borders.
+We are setting up charging infrastructure wherever it is needed for convenient electric charging without borders: At home, on business premises and on the go.

 2. Charging boxes